hycinth22/docker-daily-git-empty-commit/README.md

 # Getting Started

-1. Chnage to work directory
+1. Change to work directory

     cd /path/to/the/repo